 Programmatic's reputation over the years has evolved from being a very remnant play of inventory to being involved in high level conversations.
 Any sort of recognition of that is important.
 It's exciting and it shows that you're a thought leader in the industry and we need to continue to have those as we change and the environment transitions.

-Badler is a judge for The Drum Digital Trading Awards USA, the only awards of its kind to reward the US adtech industry by recognizing and awarding the most innovative, creative and effective search campaigns and strategies across both PPC and SEO.
+Badler was a judge for The Drum Digital Trading Awards USA for 2017, the only awards of its kind to reward the US adtech industry by recognizing and awarding the most innovative, creative and effective search campaigns and strategies across both PPC and SEO.

-Sponsor's for this year's event are: Media IQ, Intermarkets, Unacast, BidSwitch, Digital Remedy and Open X.
+Sponsor's for last year's event were: Media IQ, Intermarkets, Unacast, BidSwitch, Digital Remedy and Open X.